rick-rodriguez16/alternatives-to-google/README.md

 [GeoMapApp](https://www.geomapapp.org/)

 ### Note: These are only recommendations.
-It is HIGHLY recommended you properly and thoroughly research any product or service you are interested in using as the resources above have not been vetted.
+It is HIGHLY encouraged that you properly and thoroughly research any product or service you are interested in using as the resources above have not been vetted.